 I met with a young lady who had recently figured out she was holding up an invisible wall between herself and others in order to keep from getting hurt.
 Painful losses in her life had left her fearful of losing another person close to her and this wall was defense mechanism.
 Evident to her and to me, this wall was keeping her from meaningful friendships, some that could even help her to heal from her past.
 “I’m comfortable with my wall” she shared.
 This wall was part of her for many years, and there was so much fear and discomfort in the thought of pulling down the wall.

 “I’ve been taking care of him for so long”

-* Once you know your comfort zone, make that oh-so-difficult decision whether you will move beyond or stay put.
+- Once you know your comfort zone, make that oh-so-difficult decision whether you will move beyond or stay put.
 Own your choice and own your decision by using an I statement.
-For example, “I will…” and “I want…” Leave out the “I think.”
+For example, “I will…” or “I want…” Leave out the “I think…”

-* Gain support for your goal.
-Whether this comes from your therapist, a friend, a colleague, or group, get others to help you along the way.
+- Gain support for your goal.
+Whether this comes from your therapist, a friend, a colleague, or a group, get others to help you along the way.

 - Give yourself credit for your efforts.
 You are strong, and you are brave!